Presence in the asana practice

 Increasing your presence in the New Yoga Will

-What practical steps are needed to increase presence in a yoga exercise?
-Heinz Grill mentions various phases that are completed in awareness during practice (3):
+What practical steps are necessary to intensify or increase presence in a yoga exercise?
+Heinz Grill mentions various phases that are completed in awareness during the practice.
+(3)

 1. Calm down

-Rest is the starting point, because in rest the body can be surveyed and let go.
-Letting go can be almost imperceptible, but an outside observer will notice that the body appears less dominant, less intrusive.
-It recedes a little.
-The observer will also be able to realize the awake activity of consciousness.
-In this phase, the presence of the practitioner’s consciousness can be perceived very well.
+The observer will also be able to perceive this alert activity in the consciousness when the practitioner realizes the actual state and especially when he recreates the ideal state and transfers it to the body.
+In these phases, the presence of the practitioner’s consciousness can be perceived very well.
 You can almost observe how the consciousness is actively engaged in its thinking and observing activity and also actively relates to the body.

 The 5 phases can now be repeated several times in succession.
 It is amazing how the body can overcome its own resistance and how the movement in āsana can be developed further and further.